BigBIueWhale/Advanced-Optics-7W-Blue-Laser-Lab/README.md

 - Publications in high-impact scientific journals and presentations at conferences. 📝🎤
 - Collaboration opportunities with industry partners and research institutions for further development and commercialization. 🤝🏭

-The research conducted at BlueBeam Solar Labs Jerusalem aims to push the boundaries of photovoltaic technology and explore innovative approaches to solar energy conversion.
+The research conducted at a rented lab in Jerusalem aims to push the boundaries of photovoltaic technology and explore innovative approaches to solar energy conversion.
 The success of this project could lead to the development of next-generation solar panels with improved efficiency, versatility, and cost-effectiveness. 🌞🔋💡

 ## Operation Principle 🔬🌈
 ![Layers with beam diagram](./layers_diagram_small.png)